-Phil Blumel – President
+Philip Blumel – President

-A volunteer and contributor, Phil has worked with USTL since the early 1990s when, as a college student, he collected signatures to put term limits measures on ballots across the country.
+A volunteer and contributor, Philip has worked with USTL since the early 1990s when, as a college student, he collected signatures to put term limits measures on ballots across the country.
 As campaign manager, Phil successfully led the 2002 effort to limit the terms of Palm Beach County Commissioners to eight years in office.
 That campaign collected more than 60,000 signatures to put the issue on the ballot.
 Voters approved the initiative with 70% of the vote.

 Nick Tomboulides – Executive Director